Whitepaper: Kinnami Technology Overview

 -

-Future-proofed edge computing cybersecurity that protects data rather than just devices & servers: Unlike traditional cybersecurity that focuses solely on protecting devices and servers, AmiShare avoids the “software gate” under privileged control and encrypts data immediately (client-side encryption) before being stored.
+Future-proofed cybersecurity extending to the digital edge, that protects data rather than just devices & servers: Unlike traditional cybersecurity that focuses solely on protecting devices and servers, AmiShare avoids the “software gate” under privileged control and encrypts data immediately (client-side encryption) before being stored.
 This protects the information itself regardless of where it is stored or accessed.
 AmiShare’s dynamically configurable platform operates independently on endpoints (laptops/desktops, mobiles), servers (cloud, on-premises), IoT devices, and removable devices (USB sticks, big disk arrays for moving Petabytes and Exabytes of data, or across air-gapped networks).
-This is essential to protect data at the edge, on unsecured networks, as well as in disconnected/autonomous environments.
+This is essential to protect data at the digital edge, on unsecured networks, and in disconnected or autonomous environments.
 This is also essential to protect data in hosted environments, such as cloud storage.
-A recent data breach was hosted on AWS and stolen by an AWS administrative employee.

 -

-Distributed encrypted fragmented storage reduces breach risk and improves efficiency: Enterprises are realizing that “encrypting data at rest or when transmitted” is insufficient, rather data must only be decrypted when & where they are actually being used – a fundamental design principle of AmiShare.
-AmiShare stores data as fragments that are all individually encrypted with each fragment having its own unique, private encryption key.
+Distributed encrypted fragmented storage reduces breach risk and improves efficiency: Enterprises are realizing that “encrypting data at rest or when transmitted” is insufficient, rather data must only be decrypted when and where they are actually being used— this is a fundamental design principle of AmiShare.
+AmiShare stores data as fragments, and each fragment is individually encrypted and has its own unique, private encryption key.
 Administrative policies dictate how these fragments are distributed over a network of devices (servers and/or endpoints).
-Overall security is improved because the encrypted fragments are not concentrated on one storage device, reducing the value of attacking a particular storage device.
+Overall security is improved because the encrypted fragments are not concentrated on one storage device and this reduces the value of attacking a particular storage device.
 Efficiency is improved by minimizing unnecessary data movement across networks, which is very desirable on degraded or over-loaded networks.

 -